About the Program

 The Master of Music in Performance prepares those who have completed a baccalaureate degree with a performance emphasis to continue the development of their performance skill through advanced study.
 The music performance degree program achieves this through:

-- A balanced core of courses addressing issues in musicology, research methods, and the historical and pedagogical issues of the performance areas.
+- A balanced core of courses in musicology, research methods, conducting and other classes relevant to the field of Music Performance